 A: First, students can get a good education locally, without traveling outside their communities.
 Second, we are a source of expertise for a lot of smaller and mid-sized businesses and enterprises in this community.

 San Francisco State is the city’s university – the university of the people.
 We are not a neutral kind of university that might be the same whether it is located here or 2000 miles away, because we have a very special location.
-So building on that theme, I’d like us to cement our partnerships with the community, and leverage those connections to build a stronger, healthier career services and internship pipeline to provide our students with more opportunities for experiential learning and networking.
+So building on that theme, I’d like us to cement our partnerships with the community, and leverage those connections to build stronger, healthier career services and internship pipelines to provide our students with more opportunities for experiential learning and networking.

 Q: How do you feel that your expertise and background in marketing will play out in your new position?

 A: At the end of the day, marketing is about two things: customer retention and customer creation.
 At San Francisco State, I’ll utilize my professional and educational training to make the college more customer-focused – and the customers are not just the students, but also the faculty and the staff.
 The goal is to create a sense of excitement in and about the college.